Nexus Mods: History

-In June 2021, in a series of announcements in Nexus's developer forums followed by a lengthy public announcement on July 1, Nexus Mods stated that they would no longer be deleting mods at mod authors' request, but instead retaining archival copies for use in a new Collections feature.
+In June 2021, in a series of announcements in Nexus's developer forums followed by a lengthy public announcement on 1 July, Nexus Mods stated that they would no longer be deleting mods at mod authors' request, but instead retaining archival copies for use in a new Collections feature.
 The initial announcements sparked complaints by numerous mod authors, causing Nexus to allow a one-month grace period for mod authors to either accede to the policy change or pull all of their mods from the site.
 The response by mod-authors was mixed, with some announcing that they would be pulling or ceasing support for their mods, while others supported the move.

-On June 16, 2025, Robin Scott announced he had sold Nexus Mods to a yet-named buyer, as to step back from the stress of managing the site.
-Scott did not name the new owner but expressed that he had carefully selected them for continuing the site.
-While he will continue to support the site, he planned to give the administrative duties to two long-time moderators of the site.
+On 16 June 2025, Robin Scott announced he had sold Nexus Mods to a yet-named buyer, as to step back from the stress of managing the site.
+Scott did not name the new owner but expressed that he had carefully selected them for operating the site.
+While he will continue to support the site, he planned to relinquish administrative duties to two long-time moderators of the site.
 The owner was later revealed to be Chosen, a growth-focused gaming company.
-In light of previous statements by Victor Folmann, a co-founder of Chosen, who previously has advocated for in-app purchases, NFTs, and cryptocurrencies, Scott reassured that they are not we’re not planning to introduce aggressive monetization or paid mods to the website.
+In light of previous statements by Victor Folmann, a co-founder of Chosen, who previously has advocated for in-app purchases, NFTs, and cryptocurrencies, Scott reassured that they are not introducing monetization schemes or paid mods to the website.

+Nexus acquired SteamDB, a site that documented games on the Steam storefront which had been founded by "xPaw", in September 2026. xPaw said that they had become exhausted from running SteamDB coupled with issues from AI.
+Nexus said they do not plan to change any of the functionality of SteamDB nor place it behind paywalls, and plan to integrate some of its features into their site.